samerfouad/Blockchain-Car-auction-Network-fabric-SDK/README.md

 ## Step 5.
 Querying the Ledger

-We can query the ledger at any point, using the key corresponding to that object.
+We can query the ledger for any object, using the key corresponding to that object.
-So first, let's query Member A.
+So first, let's query MemberA by running the command.
 ```
 node invoke.js query memberA@acme.org
 ```

-Then, we can query Member C.
+Then, we can query MemberC by running the command.
 ```
 node invoke.js query memberB@acme.org
 ```

-Now if we query the vehicle number, we should see the owner be memberC.
+Also, we query the vehicle number to see the new owner by running the command.
 ```
 node invoke.js query 1234
 ```

-Lastly, let's query our vehicle listing.
+Lastly, let's query our vehicle listing by running the command.
 ```
 node invoke.js query ABCD
 ```